 1. You Need Tools

-There are hundreds of time-saving tools (get all of them here) to help you save time.
+There are hundreds of time-saving tools to help you save time.
 It might take a little work up front but it will be more than worth it to get these running in your business.
 My top 3 favorites are:

 Asana: Asana is my to-do list and my entire team’s to-do list goes directly into Asana.
 When I get tasks in my email, I just forward it directly into Asana.
 I actually go to sleep with ZERO emails in my inbox (which is lovely) because if it is a task, it goes into my to-do list in Asana.
 Then, I assign a due date to it, even something as simple as emailing someone back (because I have certain times in my week for doing things like that).
 If it is a task someone else can do, I assign it to them.
 I have decided to be 100% digital when it comes to my to-do’s.
 I write my goals down for the year and for the week but when it comes time to actually reminding me that I have a task due, I like to rely on automation and technology instead of me remembering it.
 If I have a task due, Asana will actually send me an email.
 How cool is that!